jj1bdx/airspy-fmradion/doc/NOTES-jj1bdx.md

 Listening to softfm-jj1bdx and ngsoftfm-jj1bdx showed ngsoftfm-jj1bdx had much better stereo separation and phase alignment.
 Reason: softfm-jj1bdx pre-0.2.3 bug missing stereo *interleaving* deemphasis.
 Fixed in softfm-jj1bdx 0.2.3 (final).

+### 2-FEB-2019

+For RTL-SDR v3, 1MHz sampling rate, and *300kHz* (+- 150kHz) IF sampling rate:

+* THD+N level of the 880Hz tone: Lch: ~ 0.69%, Rch: ~ 0.92%

+I'm not sure widening the IF sampling rate from 200kHz to 300kHz is worth trying for yet.

 ## Quadratic Multipath Monitor (QMM)

 ### 16-DEC-2018